ojmuribe/ESPPlcTimer2/README.md

 Therefore I have decided to keep them in a separate .h file so that you can use them on any type of Arduino and not just on an ESP32.

+Here there is only one timer object class:

+        espPlcTimer

+When declaring an instance, you must specify the type of timer to be used: TON or TOFF

+Optionally, the timer time can be preloaded, although it can later be altered using the preset method.
+If no preload time is indicated, by default the timer takes a time of 10s

+    espPlcTimer t1(TON, 20000); //TON timer, 20s
+    espPlcTimer t2(TOFF); // TOFF timer, 10s

 The other main difference is the abstraction of the use of update functions.

 You do not need to add the declared timers to the update function, as is done in ESPPLCTimers.